 And, more word work in these unscramble pages reviewing rhymes, cvc words, blends and digraphs.

-Chinese New Year Game
+Lunar New Year Game

 One of our favorite games is the Chopsticks game.
 I usually had class moms come in after the parade and we played this game and had some Chinese food.

-Chinese New Year Freebie
+Lunar New Year Freebie

 Here is your freebie!
 This word wall and stationery are perfect for a writing center.
 Download freebie here!